SpeccyGames/snap-game/README.md

 # snap-game
-This repository is for a computer controlled game of snap made in python
+This repository is for a computer controlled game of snap made in java